 We had a good reminisce about the laughs and some of the people we’d worked with over the 30+ years we’d been friends.

 I was reminded of a fellow computer operator in Gateshead who claimed his male appendage was so big it had its own passport.
-We weren’t interested to be honest, however we couldn’t help but sympathise with his family when navigating passport control!
+We weren’t interested to be honest, however we couldn’t help but sympathise with his family who must have dreaded navigating passport control!

 Bill and Alan are godfather’s to my 25 year old son Jonny.
 It has to be said, they have been good choices as his spiritual guides.
-They take their responsibilities very seriously, ringing him often to read bible passages and tell him about price cuts on loaves and fishes at Tescos.
+They take their responsibilities very seriously, ringing him often to read bible passages, with news of price cuts on loaves and fishes at Tescos.

 At one stage we thought that Bill was even going a far as teaching Jonny to converse using Glossolalia or (speaking in tongues).
-This is the fluid vocalizing of speech-like syllables that lack any readily comprehended meaning, in some cases as part of religious practice……… However, it just turned out to be Bill’s Sunderland accent!
+For the uninitiated, this is the fluid vocalizing of speech-like syllables that lack any readily comprehended meaning, in some cases as part of religious practice……… However, it just turned out to be Bill’s Sunderland accent!

 Alan knows quite a bit about the mechanics of motor vehicles; so much so that he used to service my cars on occasions.
-He was such a good friend he didn’t want me to pay over the odds for servicing or for unnecessary work!
+He was such a good friend he didn’t want me to pay over the odds for servicing or for unnecessary work.
+This selfless friend saved me an absolute fortune when he changed the spiggot on my Ford Fiesta for only £150, in the late 1980’s.
+I’ll always be in his debt for his thoughtfulness at that time.

 On the Sunday morning Alan and I wandered around the Dunstable Downs, where I spent many a weekend with my wife and kids over 20 years ago.
 Despite the horrendous gales, we walked along the ‘Path of No Return’ to see the picturesque westward sights of Buckinghamshire.

 I’m not sure how it got the name ‘Path of No Return’ (apart from the fact I’ve just made it up!) but we managed to get back needless to say.
-I didn’t think we would at one point, though, due to the sheer magnitude of the windstorm!
+I didn’t think we would at one point, though, due to the sheer magnitude of the windstorm’s bluster.

-It was so bad at one point I couldn’t even hear Alan when he chatted to me!
-The wind seemed to blow his words so far I had visions of the guy 100 yards away turning around to answer him!
+It was so bad at one point I couldn’t even hear Alan when he chatted to me.
+The wind seemed to blow his words past my frozen lugs.
+In fact, I had visions of the guy 100 yards away turning around to respond to his verbal proffering.

-Alan seemed impressed when I told him the my great granddad Strachan was the first person in Leeds to wear a trilby!
-Although, he was gutted he’d just found that out, as it was the tie breaker question at his pub quiz last Tuesday!
+My old work chum seemed impressed when I told him the my great granddad Strachan was the first person in Leeds to wear a trilby.
+Although, he was gutted he hadn’t found that out sooner, as it was the tie breaker question at his pub quiz last Tuesday!

 Someone who looks a bit like Alan shortly after grabbing a woman’s ass!

 I’m back home now after a great catch up with friends, not to mention receiving the splendid hospitality of Alan and his wife Jayne……………….
-By the way he didn’t nip anyone’s ass!
+Incidentally, he didn’t nip anyone’s ass, that bit was added for poetic licence, along with the fact I found a picture online that looked like him after an altercation.